vq-pro/Kumojin/README.md

 * In true BDD/TDD fashion, I have selected to not use any JS framework, to deliver the simplest implementation that respects the present specifications.
 So straight JavaScript was used.

+* For persistence, integrated the H2 memory database, also for simplicity.
+This way, it will run on any local configuration, without the need for a more complex Docker container (or the like).
+Since the app is JPA, it would be a cinch to convert it to use a PostgreSL instance, just a matter of datasource definition.